ibeach/ibeach.github.io/fractals.md

 <h3>The Mandelbrot Set</h3>

 Here is an animation of zooming in at the point 0.001643721971153 − 0.822467633298876i.
-Since MATLAB gifs can only use 256 colours, the colouration of each pixel is taken mod 256.
+Since gifs can only use 256 colours, the colouration of each pixel is taken mod 256.
 <img src="\images\fractals\mandelbrot_zoom.gif">
 Compare to <a href="https://upload.wikimedia.org/wikipedia/commons/0/07/Fractal-zoom-1-03-Mandelbrot_Buzzsaw.ogv">this</a> much more sophisticated video at the same point.